shivanshdave/2020-432/post-class/project2.md

 # Project 2 Information

-Group | Investigator | Project 2 Received
+Group | Investigator | Project 2 Status
 ---: | :---: | :---:
 1a | **HUSSAM ALQAHTANI** | All elements are in.
 2a | **EBTESAM ALSHEHRI** | All elements are in.